Bratteli--Vershik models and graph covering models: Link to the Bratteli--Vershik models

-As we have seen in two theorems above, in making a formal link between the Bratteli--Vershik model and the three kinds of graph coverings discussed here, flexible graph covering model is natural.
-In \cref{sec:substitution}, we give an example of making links between flexible graph covering model and the Bratteli--Vershik model for the stationary case.
-There, we define stationary flexible coverings and compare with the well known stationary ordered Bratteli diagrams.
-In \cref{subsec:examples}, we give two examples of \bidirectionals stationary flexible coverings, one of which has two fixed points.
-It is not true, in general, that the canonically corresponding substitution system is topologically conjugate to the inverse limit of the stationary flexible covering model or related Bratteli--Vershik model.
-Nevertheless, in the latter case of our examples, there exists canonical isomorphism (see \cref{lem:example2-isomorphic-to-barX}).
-In these discussions, we need the bi-sided array system that had been introduced in \cite{DOWNAROWICZ_2008FiniteRankBratteliVershikDiagAreExpansive}.
-In the following \cref{subsec:array-systems}, we recall the way of the array system for the natural extension of flexible coverings, not only for stationary ones.
-Nevertheless, arguments are done in terms of weighted coverings.
+As we have seen in the two theorems above, in establishing a formal link between the Bratteli--Vershik models and the three types of graph covering models discussed herein, flexible graph covering models are natural.
+In \cref{sec:substitution}, we present an example in which links are established between flexible graph covering models and the Bratteli--Vershik models for the stationary case, where we define stationary flexible covering models and compare them with the well-known stationary ordered Bratteli diagrams.
+In \cref{subsec:examples}, we examine the possibility of constructing examples of stationary flexible covering models in relation with the substitution subshifts.
+In general, canonically corresponding substitution subshifts might not be topologically conjugate to either the stationary flexible covering models or the related Bratteli--Vershik models.
+Nevertheless, there exist a number of cases in which there exist canonical isomorphisms.
+In these discussions, we require the two-sided array system introduced in \cite{DOWNAROWICZ_2008FiniteRankBratteliVershikDiagAreExpansive}.
+Next, in \cref{subsec:array-systems}, we recall the array system approach for the natural extension of flexible covering models, which is not restricted to stationary cases.
+Nevertheless, the arguments are presented in terms of weighted covering models.

-\subsection{Array systems.}
+\subsection{Array systems}